Varna vs Burgas 2026: Which Bulgarian City Should You Visit?

 Varna's best day trips skew north and inland.
 Balchik (45 km) gives you Queen Marie's seaside palace and botanical garden; Aladzha rock monastery (14 km) is a 13th-century cave complex carved into a cliff face; Kavarna and Cape Kaliakra (60 km) deliver dramatic sea cliffs and a small fortress.
 Pobiti Kamani — the Stone Forest — is 18 km west and reachable by local bus in under an hour.

 Burgas's best day trips run south and into the wetlands.
 Sozopol (35 km) is the photogenic stone-and-wood old town that Nesebar would be without the crowds; Nesebar itself (37 km north) is the UNESCO-listed peninsula of medieval churches; Pomorie (20 km) has salt-pan flamingos and a working monastery.
 For a half-day birdwatching loop, Poda plus Atanasovsko Lake plus Aqua Calidae packs neatly into a single rental-car morning.
+If you are weighing Burgas against a stay directly in the resort strip, our Burgas vs Sunny Beach comparison explains when the resort makes sense and when the city wins.

 Digital Nomads and Longer Stays